mengdie-song/bigdata-capstone/proposal.md

 Make a data product for Cryptocurrency and conduct some analysis for it.

 ### Technical Skills
+* Data Transportation: Kafka
-* Spark and machine learning related skills
+* Data Computation: Spark
-* No SQL database usage like Cassandra
+* Data Storage: Cassandra
-* d3.js to show the result in graph
-* others to be appended
+* Data Coordination: Zookeeper

-## Tasks and Time line
+## Tasks
-### Get The DataSet and Format them
-* Python to do some formmating taks
-* 9/1-9/7
-### Store the data into database and to spark
+### Choose the Topic and design the pipeline
-* choose proper database
+* The pipe includes : Kafka Spark Cassandra Zookeeper
+### Use Kafka to transport data
+* The data is stored in csv
-* store the data into database
+* Read the data to Kafka
-* use spark to to get data input
-* 9/8-9/14
+* Simulate the real-time tranportation
-### Use Spark and MLlib to analyze
+### Use Spark to analyze data
-* learn MLlib usage
-* choose proper algorithm
-* do data analysisis
+* Use Pyspark
-* 9/15-9/21
+* Use RDD computation
+* Use Spark Streaming to inject the computation results to the kafka
-### show Result in graph
+### show Cassandra to store data
-* Learn D3.js
-* do data visualization
+* Use Cassandra to store data
-* prepare for demo
-* 9/22-9/30
+* Only Store the results we are interested in